arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 #include "Nicla_System.h"
 ```

-Since the functions are scoped under a specific class name called `nicla`, you need to explicitly write it before each statement.
-To initialize the board built-in RGB LED along with the Nicla system inside the void `setup()` function:
+Since the functions are scoped under a class name called `nicla`, you must explicitly write it before each statement.
+To initialize the board's built-in RGB LED along with the Nicla system inside the void `setup()` function:

 ```arduino
 void setup() {